lammau123/CRM/README.md

 Here are the technology stack used in the project:

 ## 2. Main features are supported in this web application
-- customer management
+- Customer management
-- sales tracking
+- Sales tracking
-- task management
+- Task management
-- reporting
+- Reporting

 ## 3. Technology stack in the application
-- DJango framework version 5.0.6
+- dJango framework version 5.0.6
 - django-bootstrap5
 - django-crispy-forms
 - azure ad authentication and authorization